leopardbyte/leopardbyte/README.md

-- ⚡ Fun fact: no fun here
+- ⚡ trust no one

 <!---
 leopardbyte/leopardbyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.